 Both Lexapro and Zoloft are selective serotonin reuptake inhibitors (SSRIs), which work by blocking the reuptake of serotonin, increasing the amount of it in your brain.
 Serotonin is a chemical messenger associated with improved mood.

 While Lexapro and Zoloft share similarities, they also have several differences that can help determine which one is best for you.

 What Is Lexapro?

-Lexapro is an SSRI commonly prescribed to treat depression and anxiety.
-As an SSRI, Lexapro is a relatively safe medication, and most users experience few mild side effects.
-By balancing the serotonin levels in the brain, Lexapro is able to relieve the symptoms associated with depression and anxiety, as well as increase energy levels.
+Lexapro is an SSRI commonly prescribed to treat major depressive disorder and generalized anxiety disorder.
+As an SSRI, Lexapro is a relatively safe medication, and most users experience few side effects.
+By balancing the serotonin levels in the brain, Lexapro is able to regulate mood and increase energy levels.